(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Warning! – This one is Graphic!

-Somehow, you find resources to not only run away, but to climb a ladder and push it over.
+Somehow, you find resources to not only run away, but to climb a ladder and push it over so the bear cannot follow.
 You sit down on the second floor, wondering how you just did that.
-The Bear paces below you, hoping for another chance.
+The bear paces below you, hoping for another chance.

 How does anyone do that?

-Now imagine you are the Glial Cells in the SSC in your Brain.
-Your job, all day, every day, all of your life is to supply nutrients and help make Brain Chemicals.
-Including morphine-like hormones that make you numb to pain, but still able to climb and carry things.
+Now imagine you are a cell in the Somatosensory Cortex (SSC) inside your brain.
+Your job, as a brain cell, all day, every day, all of your life, is to supply nutrients and help supply the resources to make Neurotransmitters.
+Including morphine-like hormones called Endorphins that make you numb to pain, but still able to climb and carry things.

-You get a signal from one of the hands.
+Imagine, as a brain cell, you get a signal from one of your hands.
 It is bad.
 Really bad!

 The nerves in the arm are screaming for help.
 You tell the local connective tissue to make all of the opiates they can.
 It will not be enough.
 It is never enough.
 Those chemicals are hard to make, and building a tolerance happens very fast.